pdp10/sbpipe/developer_guide.md

 # Guidelines for the developer

-### Introduction
+## Introduction
 This guide is meant for developers and aims to fix some common practices for developing this project.

-### Development Model
+## Development Model
 This project follows the Feature-Branching model.
 Briefly, there are two main branches: `master` and `devel`.
 The former contains the history of stable releases, the latter contains the history of development.
 The `master` branch only serves as checkout points for production hotfixes or as merge point for release-x.x.x branches.
 The `devel` branch only serves for feature-bugfix integration and as checkout point.
 Nobody should directly develop in here.
-The `develop` branch is versionless (just call it *-devel*)
+The `devel` branch is versionless (just call it *-devel*)
 Due to the existence of unrelated pipelines, a separate branch for each pipeline was created.
 These branches resemble the idea of the `devel` branch in the context of single pipelines.
 These are called `devel_PIPELINE`, where `PIPELINE` is the pipeline name. **[If these branches are not practical, they might be removed in the future]**.